-This report briefly describes the various workshop presentations and related comments and discussions with a focus on the important issues and suggestions made.
-The report does not attribute comments to countries or individuals except where the comment related to the agreement to provide data or to undertake particular analyses.
-The relevant stock assessment scientists will address any recommendations provided in this report to the extent possible.
-It must be noted that the extent to which suggestions can be incorporated into the modelling prior to the Scientific Committee (SC17) will be constrained by the ability of the models to converge under the assumptions required, and the data available.
-The application of new MULTIFAN-CL (MFCL) features recently being developed and tested for new MFCL version 2.0.8.0 may also be used for the albacore and swordfish assessments.
-It should also be noted that the PAW is conducted in the very early stages of the development of the assessments, and issues will often come up that are not raised or discussed in the PAW.
+This report briefly summarises the various presentations and related comments and discussions with a focus on the important issues and suggestions made.
+The report does not attribute comments to countries or individuals except where the comment is related to the agreement to provide data or to undertake particular analyses.
+The stock assessment scientists will address or respond to the recommendations provided in this report to the extent possible.
+It must be noted that the extent to which suggestions can be incorporated into the stock assessments or other related work prior to the Scientific Committee (SC18) will be constrained by the ability of the models to converge under the assumptions required, and the data, time and staff resources available.
+It should also be noted that the PAW is conducted in the early stages of the development of the assessments, and issues will often come up that are not raised or discussed in the PAW.
 The stock assessment team may consult with particular individuals and countries as required to provide clarity on specific issues, particularly those related to data inputs.
-Ultimately the final decisions on model development, data inclusion, and structural uncertainty are made by the SPC assessment team, or in the case of South Pacific albacore in 2021, the SPC/IATTC assessment team, and documented in the assessment report that is reviewed by the Science Committee (SC) of the WCPFC.
-The comments and discussion related to the various presentations are noted in the document, with the comments etc. from the PAW participants in bold italics text followed by the responses in plain text.
+Ultimately the final decisions on model development, data inclusion, and structural uncertainty are made by the SPC-OFP assessment team, or the SPC-OFP assessment team in consultation with external contractors involved in the assessments or supporting work.

+The comments and discussion related to the various presentations are noted in the document, with the comment/suggestions from the PAW participants in bold italics text followed by the responses in plain text.

-The outcomes of this meeting will be reflected in the papers submitted to WCPFC-SC17.
+The outcomes of this meeting will be reflected in the papers submitted to WCPFC-SC18.
 Copies of presentations prepared for the workshop can be provided on request to Paul Hamer (paulh@spc.int).

+Workshop agenda is in appendix 1.

-DAY 1 – Southwest Pacific swordfish
+DAY 1 – 2022 WCPFC-CA skipjack tuna stock assessment

 Stock assessment overview presentation